rapido-mobile/rapido-flutter/README.md

 ## Feedback Welcome
 Rapido is undergoing rapid development.
 Please visit [our Github repo](https://github.com/rapido-mobile/rapido-flutter) to log any issues or features requests.
 Of course, pull requests are most welcome.

-## Roadmap
-### More TypedInputFields
-DocumentForm works by creating input fields based on the name of the field in the document.
-Our current plan is to add more typed input fields, such as:
- * Switches
- * Favorite
- * Time and DateTime
- * Long Text

-### Cloud Storage and Syncing
-We plan to make storing and syncing documents with DocumentList incredibly easy.

-### Camera Widget
-We need to dramatically simplify using a camera in your application.